 Some insurance policies do cover bariatric surgery.
 It depends on your employer, your group coverage, and if your insurance has a rider for bariatric surgery.
-Your insurance can be verified over the phone.
-Please call (210) 297-2030 with any questions.
+Your insurance can be verified over the phone with your insurance provider.

 You may be a candidate for weight loss surgery if: